diagram-codesprint/Web4AllHackathon2019/Jupyter.md

 popd
 ```

-* `jlpm` syntax is pretty much the same as `npm` syntax. _But make sure to use
+* `jlpm` syntax is pretty much the same as `npm` syntax (`jlpm` is actually just a packaged version of `yarn`). _Make sure to use `jlpm` instead of `npm`!_
-  the former and not the latter!_

 * Your build is dependent on where it had been built.
 If you move directories
   you have to rebuild from scratch.

-* Once your locale 'jupyterlab' server is launched it should never be necessary
+* Once your local 'jupyterlab' server is launched it should never be necessary
-  to restart it.
+  to restart it if your changes are purely TypeScript.
 Reloading in the browser should be sufficient.